chibo-the-banker/Python-calculator/README.md

 /
 -
 +
-Allows the use to calculate until they are done.
+Allows the user to calculate until they are done.